lindsayrr8/lindsayrr8.github.io/_posts/2025-04-06-my-new-blog-post.md

 Both graphs are extremely similar, but from a technical and design perspective the small differences should be intentional choices.
 In truth, Tufte wouldn't mind either of these visualizations based solely on his visualization principles alone.

-But here's a fun fact for you: if you weren't already aware, "serif" refers to the little ticks or "feet" at the ends of letters, while "sans serif" means a font doesn't have the little ticks/feet.
+But here's a fun fact for you: if you weren't already aware, **"serif"** refers to the little ticks or "feet" at the ends of letters, while **"sans serif"** means a font doesn't have the little ticks/feet.
 An example of a popular serif font is Times New Roman, and an example of a popular sans serif font is Arial.

 It's not a blanket rule, but generally speaking, serif fonts are not very ADA compliant.
-This means that people who have certain visual disabilities and impairments can have a harder time reading serif fonts.
-For this reason, sans serif fonts are generally considered more ADA compliant and therefore preferrable for a wider audience.
+This means that people who have certain visual impairments and disabilities can have a harder time reading serif fonts.
+For this reason, sans serif fonts are generally considered more ADA compliant and therefore preferable for a wider audience.

 This doesn't mean that serif fonts are "bad" or a "wrong" choice.
-It simply means that as a visualization professional, you should always consider whoever your audience will be when you design something to be viewed.
+It simply means that as a visualization professional, you should always consider whoever your audience will be when you design something to be viewed by others.